-The criminal offences of littering and discarding or disposing of waste products improperly are punishable by law.
-They often result in a substantial penalty fine.
+The criminal offences of littering and discarding, including improper disposing of waste products, are punishable by law in the United Kingdom.

 Most councils are required to keep relevant land safe and clear of discarded garbage in their regions.

-They are also responsible for prosecuting any offenders with severe penalties and fines for breaching relevant sections of the Environmental Protection Act 1990.
+They also prosecute offenders with severe penalties and fines for breaching relevant sections of the Environmental Protection Act 1990.

-DOG FOULING LAW: As a rule council fines for dog mess vary from £50 to £100.
-You can avoid an on-the-spot fine by knowing what is the dog mess law on picking up after your pet pooch.
+Local council fines for dog mess vary from £50 to £80.
+You can avoid an on-the-spot fine by knowing the current dog fouling law for picking up after your pet pooch.

-REPORT DOG FOULING: Local councils must keep certain areas clear of dog mess.
-You can report a dog fouling problem to the local council if the poop is on public areas like pavements, parks, and playgrounds.
+Local councils must keep certain areas clear of dog mess.
+Even so, you can report a dog fouling problem if the poop is on public areas like pavements, parks, and playgrounds.

-OFFENCE OF DROPPING LITTER: It is a criminal offence to knowingly drop items of rubbish or deposit garbage and trash inappropriately or without consent.
-The UK litter dropping laws prosecute and fine litterers who leave junk objects on the ground in public places or on isolated locations such as open private land or national forests.
+It is a criminal offence to knowingly drop items of rubbish or deposit garbage and trash inappropriately - or without consent.

 Laws on Littering and Discarding Waste Refuse